Tiger Triumph

 The exercise was held in two phases.
 The harbour phase was held in Visakhapatnam on November 13–16 and included training visits, subject matter expert exchanges, sports events and social interactions.
 Both forces then sailed southward to Kakinada where the second phase was held on November 17–21.
 The exercise primarily focused on humanitarian disaster and relief (HADR) operations with aiming to imitate disasters occurring in areas where security was problematic.
 The two forces brought supplies on shore, established a field hospital, formed patrols to locate actors playing displaced civilians and carried out evacuation by helicopter.
 The exercise included live fire drills, search-and-seizure training, ship manoeuvres and landings by Indian helicopters on the Germantown's flight deck.

+4th Edition (2025)

+The fourth edition of the Tiger Triumph exercise was held in two phases, Harbour Phase from 1 to 7 April in Visakhapatnam and Sea Phase from 8 to 13 April in Kakinada on the Eastern Seaboard on India.
+The Sea Phase included Maritime, Amphibious and HADR operations off Kakinada as well as the establishment joint command and control center by the Indian Army and the USMC and a joint medical camp by IAF RAMT and USN.
+The exercise also focused on the formulation of a standard operating procedure (SOP) to establish a combined coordination center (CCC) for "rapid and smooth coordination between Indian and US joint task forces (JTF) during exercises and crisis".

+The United States Space Force participated in the exercise with their Indian counterparts for the first time.
+The entire exercise will involve around 3,000 personnel, at least 4 ships and 7 aircraft.